johnbintz/bintz-integration_testing_setup/README.md

 #### `cuke-pack`

 [This gem](http://github.com/johnbintz/cuke-pack) helps you set up a lot of common Cucumber environment settings, like support for Timecop, FakeFS, and Mocha;
-helps with confirming JavaScript dialogs; enables `cucumber-step_writer`; sets up Guard for a work-in-process workflow.
+helps with confirming JavaScript dialogs; enables `cucumber-step_writer`; sets up Guard for a work-in-process workflow; provides a one-at-a-time failed test rerun feature.

 #### `cucumber-step_writer`